Skip to content

 The Victorian Government Cyber Maturity Benchmark is an annual self-assessment of baseline cyber security controls across the Victorian Government.

 The State Government of Victoria established its first baseline of cyber risk maturity in September 2021.
-The baseline is made up of data from 100 Victorian public sector organisations and will be used to inform improvements that bolster the defences of Victorian Government networks against current and emerging cyber threats.
+Since then, more than 200 government agencies have taken part in the self-assessment annually, and gained valuable insight into their cyber security maturity.
 The Benchmark delivers on the Victorian Cyber Strategy 2021 Mission 1: The safe and reliable delivery of government services.

 The Benchmark assessment